prasangapokharel/Send-Ethereum-Wallet/README.md

 # Send-Ethereum

-Send-Ethereum is a Python script that enables users to send Ethereum directly using their private keys, ensuring complete control and security without relying on third-party services.
+**Send-Ethereum** is a tool that enables direct peer-to-peer payments in Ethereum without relying on any third-party intermediaries.
+It facilitates secure and fast transactions with minimal fees, ensuring a seamless experience for users.

 ## Installation